 - Should I talk to the owner's insurance company?

-- Should I accept a financial offer for my slip and fall injury accident?
+- Should I accept a financial offer for my slip and fall accident?

-- Can I file a slip and fall lawsuit in Oklahoma for damages?
+- Can I file a slip and fall lawsuit for damages in Oklahoma?

 - If I slip or fall at work, can I sue my employer?